kgrajdev/typing-game/readme.md

 # Achievements

-- The game as some basic achievements in place
+- The game has some basic achievements in place

 ---